Quick Start for Dosimetry Check and

 On the Plan toolbar select the first beam to edit.
 Under Options on the beam toolbar, select

-image, then increment the beam tool bar to the next beam.
-[Note you can go directly to any beam's
+display the image, then increment the beam tool bar to the next beam.
+[Note you can also go directly to any beam's

 toolbar using the option menu at the left on the current beam toolbar.]
 Continue to hit the Apply button being